-Relying Parties should always verify the certificate validity through the methods make available by the Issue CA, like CRL's or/and OCSP.
+Relying Parties should always verify the certificate validity and status through the available methods by the Issuer CA, such as CRL's or/and OCSP.

-4.6 Certificate renewal
+4.6 Certificate Renewal

-4.6.1 Circumstance for certificate renewal
+4.6.1 Circumstance for Certificate Renewal

-Multicert may renew a certificate on its own initiative if:
+An Issuer CA may renew a certificate on its own initiative or on the initiative of the Subscriber if:

-- The certificate is not expired nor revoked; - The certificate data (distinguished name and subject alternative name data attributes) remains the same as the previous certificate; - The validity of the new certificate remains the same as the previous certificate; - The documents and data obtained to verify certificate information, and the validation itself have no more than 825 days.
+- The certificate is not expired nor revoked; - The certificate data (Distinguished Name and Subject Alternative Name data attributes) remains the same as the previous certificate.
+In case of certificate replacement the Distinguished Name and/or Subject Alternative Name may change, in this case additional validation is performed if needed; - The validity of the new certificate remains the same as the previous certificate; - The documents and data obtained to verify certificate information, and the validation itself have no more than 825 days.